-Zverev books emotional return to Paris semi-finals
+Ruud beats Rune to book semi-final against Zverev

-French Open 2023 results: Alexander Zverev beats Tomas Martin Etcheverry to reach semi-finals
+French Open 2023 results: Casper Ruud sets up semi-final with Alexander Zverev by beating Holger Rune

 Last updated on .From the section Tennis